ocaml/dune/doc/tests.rst

            ((name foo)
             (preprocess (pps (ppx_inline_test)))))

-In order to instruct Jbuilder that our library contains inline tests, all we have to do is add an ``inline_tests`` field:
+In order to instruct dune that our library contains inline tests, all we have to do is add an ``inline_tests`` field:

 .. code:: scheme